bozicschucky/Levelup/readme.md

-##HTML AND CSS FOR THE LEVEL UP PROGRAM
+## HTML AND CSS FOR THE LEVEL UP PROGRAM

 This is part of the practice sessions provided for the andela level up program.
-This includes the HTML and CSS portions of the level up.
+This includes the python class to test oop concepts.